timothyhyun/Inventory-Tracking-Web-App/README.md

 ```
 Go to http://localhost:5000

 ## Optional:

+To clear all previous inventory data, clear the inventory.json file
 To access the program from another device, change hostname in server.py to '' and in client.py to the device's private IP address